Search redesign to better define user query, leading to 14% increase in CTR and supporting discovery intent

 PROBLEM

-Users type vague queries (lacking confidence & effort) while our tech has limitations.
-So, UX needs to find a way to shape better queries for improved results.
+So, UX needed to find a way to shape better queries for improved results.

 WHO IS THIS USER?